kubedb/docs/docs/guides/mongodb/pitr/pitr.md

 ```
 > Note: The yaml files used in this tutorial are stored in [mg-archiver-demo](https://github.com/kubedb/mg-archiver-demo)
 ## Continuous archiving
-Continuous archiving involves making regular copies (or "archives") of the MongoDB transaction log files.To ensure continuous archiving to a remote location we need prepare `BackupStorage`,`RetentionPolicy`,`MongoDBArchiver` for the KubeDB Managed MongoDB Databases.
+Continuous archiving involves making regular copies (or "archives") of the MongoDB transaction log files.
+To ensure continuous archiving to a remote location we need to prepare `BackupStorage`,`RetentionPolicy`,`MongoDBArchiver` for the KubeDB Managed MongoDB Databases.

 ### BackupStorage
-Backup storage is a CR provided by KubeStash that can manage storage with any storage provider
+BackupStorage is a CR provided by KubeStash that can manage storage from various providers like GCS, S3, and more.

 ```yaml
 apiVersion: storage.kubestash.com/v1alpha1
 kind: BackupStorage